 His fist clenched around the gold pin.
 She had told him clearly, crystal clearly, in fact: you don’t get nothing for free around here.
 In that case what he was about to do was stealing.
 But then why was he so sure that she had dropped it on purpose?

 Finally, he wondered what his parents would say.
 And then the voice of pointing-out-the-obvious chimed in.

 For all he knew, he had none.
 Not real ones, anyway.

 Not in Tundar, not in the Goedwigs, not anywhere.

 And so he began walking back to the big-ass tree.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, sudowoodoWrite a Review